 The fact that it grows in completely mineral growth media which are very alkaline (classically pH 10, rising to pH > 11), spirulina is practically immune to contamination by other organisms.
 This gives it the advantage that it can be grown with essentially no risk, even in low-tech situations and in tropical climates.

-In fact, the only stage in the production process when great care is called form in terms of the final product, if the product is to be shipped far or kept for longer than a few hours, is at the time of drying.
-When the spirulina has been thoroughly dried, it can be consumed immediately.
+In fact, the only stage in the production process when great care is called for in terms of the final product, if the product is to be shipped far or kept for longer than a few hours, is at the time of drying.
+Once the spirulina has been thoroughly dried, it can be consumed immediately.

 - Enhanced crop yield: the spirulina blend is properly mixed, and given optimal exposure to the light.

-- Energy costs are reduced: the power required to put the cleaner-mixer system in motion is 10 times lower than in a conventional tank.
+- Energy costs are reduced: the power required to start up the cleaner-mixer system is 10 times lower than in a conventional tank.

 How it works